Cost of Owning a Yorkshire Terrier

 Owning a Yorkshire Terrier is a significant financial commitment over their 11-15 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 4-7 lbs and lifespan of 11-15 yrs, the Yorkshire Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 4-7 lbs and lifespan of 11-15 yrs, the Yorkshire Terrier benefits from care tailored to its physical and behavioral profile.
 Originally bred as a devoted companion animal, the Yorkshire Terrier brings centuries of selective breeding into the modern home.

 First-Year Expenses